buercher/NotEnoughRoomBot/README.md

 # [@NotEnoughRoomBot](https://t.me/NotEnoughRoomBot)

-This project is a Telegram bot that helps users easily find room occupancy.
+This project is a Telegram bot that helps users easily find room occupancy in the EPFL campus.
 With some added commands :D.
 It is made using the [java-telegram-bot-api](https://github.com/pengrad/java-telegram-bot-api) sdk

 ## Commands